August 2025 Indonesian protests: Public

 Former State Intelligence Agency Chair A.M.
 Hendropriyono said the riots were further instigated by non-state actors and baselessly named George Soros as the "main suspect" behind the intensifying riots.
 Hendropriyono's words were similarly echoed by Russian state media outlet Sputnik stating that Soros and National Endowment for Democracy may have funded the riots for geopolitical purposes as part of a colour revolution.
 This claim was flagged as a misinformation campaign by the Fact Check Coalition (Indonesian: Koalisi Cek Fakta) stating that it was not backed by verifiable evidence.
+Tempo and Kompas releases a counterclaim that accuses several foreign journalists including Sputnik and a network of influencers for foreign interference.
+Nury Vittachi, one of the mentioned influencers in the claims, criticize the counterclaim as baseless and validating Tempo's claim as a "western narrative".

 In response to the central government's stances, stand-up comedian and opposition critic Pandji Pragiwaksono angrily stated that "Indonesians will no longer accept dialogue, we're now angry.
 You cannot dialogue with someone who is angry".

 Law expert and opposition critic Refly Harun stated that the protests and later the intensifying riots because of the death of Affan Kurniawan was caused by "an accumulation of 10 years of malpractice on power" by President Jokowi and listed prior transgressions such as forced land seizures, the controversy on his university diploma, rampant corruption, and criminalization of Islamic clerics and political parties.
 Harun proposed two solutions to heal the country, which are have Jokowi be tried for his crimes and have Gibran impeached.

+In response to numerous misinformation and provocations, many internet users and activists urged the public not to fall for racial provocation that has been widely spread on the social media and stay focused on the main cause.

 According to the National Commission on Human Rights, the death toll has reached ten.